 Successful completion of this course and passing the exam will result in the CompTIA PenTest+ certification.

-In this penetration testing training, you will learn the follow:
+In this course, you will learn the following:

 - Intermediate knowledge of information security concepts, including but not limited to identity and access management (IAM), cryptographic concepts and implementations, computer networking concepts and implementations, and standard security technologies.

-- Practical experience in securing various computing environments, including small to medium businesses and enterprise environments.
+- Practical experience securing various computing environments, including small to medium businesses and enterprise environments.